 Is it possible to participate in extracurricular activities, classes, and/or other jobs while serving as an intern?

 Absolutely!
-We understand that you are a student and have other activities in which you are involved.
+We understand you are a student and are involved in other activities.
 The International Center allows you the flexibility to work around your school’s internship requirements and create a schedule that works for you.